pschuette22/DigitClassifier/README.md

 jupyter activate
 ```

+### Juypter
-Open `evaluate.ipbny` in the Juypter notebook run the program from there.
+Open `evaluate.ipbny` in the Juypter notebook and run the program from there.